darthcloud/BlueRetroWiki/BlueRetro-Cables-Build-Instructions.md

 IO25 | NEOGEO P1 | 10 | 6 | Player 1 BTN | No
 IO22 | NEOGEO P1 | 3 | SELECT | Player 1 BTN | No

-# Parallel 2P (6 buttons each) adapter cable
+# Parallel 2P 5V (6 buttons each) adapter cable
-For Atari 2600/7800, Master System, etc.
+For Atari 2600, Master System or any other 5V parallel input system.

+No auto detection in universal FW, configure Parallel_2P_PP system in web or use dedicated FW.

 ## Pinout reference
 ![](img/cables/atari_pinout.png)\